 How Starbucks Makes Iced White Mocha?

 Ice, Milk, White Chocolate Mocha Sauce, Brewed Espresso, and Whipped Cream are necessary ingredients.
 Soften white chocolate chips in a saucepan over low heat.
 Pour 1 shot of espresso into a cup (1 shot equals 1 oz).
 They recommend using an espresso machine to make Starbucks® Espresso Roast.
-If you do not have an espresso machine, you can brew espresso-like coffee with a stovetop Moka pot.
+You can brew espresso-like coffee with a stovetop Moka pot if you do not have an espresso machine.

 Combine hot espresso and softened white chocolate in a mixing bowl.
 You can use 2% milk and fill the cup halfway with frothed milk.
 Add Whipped cream on top of the glass.